-Now I confess I have a hard time with this, but it’s so important.
-When your child is having a hard time or being defiant, making empty threats is only going to make your situation worse.
+I have a hard time with this, but it’s so important.
+When your child is having a hard time or being defiant, making empty threats will only worsen your situation.
 You’re training your child to ignore you until that moment when your tone gets serious, and they know they have to obey.

 Communication is so important when teaching a struggling learner.
-In fact, communication is essential in EVERY aspect of life.
+Communication is essential in EVERY aspect of life.
 These keys will not only help you with your child but will assist in all areas of your life!

 Do you need more help with your struggling learner?
 Check out our special need courses, tutoring, and advising at True North Homeschool Academy.

-Married to Travis Beasley, Dana is a homeschooling mother to her Asperger son, Sam.
-She helped her husband start his architectural business, Essential Pillar Architecture, and assists him with marketing and administration.
+Married to Travis Beasley, Dana is a homeschooling mother to her Asperger’s son, Sam.
+She helped her husband start his architectural business, Essential Pillar Architecture, and assisted him with marketing and administration.